 As the popularity of tulips in Holland grew, the bulbs’ value increased.
 They were considered a rarity and commanded an enormous price that only the wealthy could afford.
 There was a rush on tulip bulbs from 1634 to 1637 as speculators bought them hoping to sell at a high price.
-Many did during Tulip Mania, or the tulip craze, but in 1637 too many speculators sold at once and the tulip market crashed, ending Tulip Mania.
+Many did during Tulip Mania, or the tulip craze, but in 1637 too many speculators sold at once and the tulip market crashed, ending this brief but memorable period.

 Tulip Mania ended in 1637, but the fascination with tulips was deeply rooted and grew into a huge commercial enterprise.
 Today, Holland is the largest producer of tulips worldwide, exporting about 3 billion bulbs per year.

-Generally, tulips symbolize love in general, but there is a different meaning based on the color tulip in question.
+Generally, tulips symbolize love, but there is a different meaning based on the color of tulip in question.
 For love and romance, red tulips are the way to go.
 If you want to convey an apology, white tulips are the flowers that you seek.
 Purple tulips are associated with royalty, while yellow tulips are great for cheer and happiness.

 Tulips come in many solid colors, but there are striped ones, too.
 These unusual tulips were greatly prized and sold for a high price since the 1600s, but in 1931, scientists discovered that the coloring was caused by a virus spread by aphids (sap-sucking insects).
 Today, this coloring is reproduced artificially.
 The virus is still used to alter the DNA, but it’s done without aphids.

-The word “tulip” comes from a Persian word meaning “turban”
+8. The word ‘tulip’ comes from a Persian word meaning ‘turban’

 The word “tulip” comes from the graceful shape of the flower and the bulb that inspired the word “tülbend,” a Turkish pronunciation of the Persian word “dulband,” which means turban.

-There are over 3,500 named varieties of tulips on the market today, organized into 15 groups:
+Over 3,500 named varieties of tulips exist today, and they are organized into 15 groups.

 Fringed: petals with fringed edges that are mid- to late-flowering

-Rembrandt: “broken” tulips that are striped due to the tulips break virus
+Rembrandt: “Broken” tulips that are striped due to the tulips breaking virus

-- Did you know that tulips follow the sun even when in a vase?
-That’s why you need to move them around your home during different times of the day
+- Tulips follow the sun even when they’re in a vase.
+That’s why you need to move them around your home during different times of the day.

 - Tulips continue to grow after they’ve been cut.